European Federation of Periodontology: Perio Master Clinic

 Perio Master Clinic is an EFP-organised meeting focused on periodontal clinicians' training and expertise.
 It was created to “bridge the gap” between the triennial EuroPerio congresses and offers a more intimate environment, with hands-on training by leading clinical practitioners of periodontology and implant dentistry.
 Since 2019, there have also been related master clinics held outside Europe (since 2023, under the name International Perio Master Clinic).

-Six editions of Perio Master Clinic and International Perio Master Clinic have so far taken place:
+Eight editions of Perio Master Clinic and International Perio Master Clinic have so far taken place: